 Having an effecient build is one of my main goals this year.
 Our process has been a bit intuitive so far.
 One of the benefits of being close to civilization is that we can make Home Depot runs or order stuff from Amazon (unlike Burningman) .
 This approach however leads to a prolonged build with a nebulous end.
 There are always things that need doing, and a thin layer of guilt and indecision linger.

 This year - two weeks.
-The first week we focus on getting the structure up.
+Maybe 3 depending on how you count.
+The first ‘real’ week, right after new years, we get the structure up.
 Erect the pallet racks, lay down the floors, screw in the walls, string the guard rails, build the stairs, secure the ladders, set up the shade.
 The second week we delve into the systems that make Mars come to life.
 Wifi everywhere!
 Solar installations on each house, TVs and Projectors, Showers, kitchen sinks, dishwashing stations, drinking water, grey water, compost bins, composting toilets, desks, chairs, tables, couches, counter tops…